-The Carroll School of Management and the Boston College Center for Corporate Citizenship are excited to announce the second annual Walter H. Klein Business Ethics Case Competition.
-The competition will take place on Friday, March 22, 2013 and is open to sophomores and juniors.
-Teams will be provided with a business case in the weeks leading up to the competition which they will have to analyze, create recommendations, and present to a panel of judges.
+The Carroll School of Management and the Boston College Center for Corporate Citizenship host the annual Walter H. Klein Business Ethics Case Competition each spring.
+Teams are provided with a business case in the weeks leading up to the competition which they will have to analyze, create recommendations, and present to a panel of judges.
 The competition honors Walter Klein, a long-time faculty member and Professor of Strategic Management at the Carroll School of Management.
-Professor Klein was a pioneering force in the development of social issues in management, a field that now includes corporate social responsibility, corporate citizenship and sustainability.
+Professor Klein was a pioneering force in the development of social issues in management, a field that now includes corporate social responsibility, corporate citizenship, and sustainability.
 In the Carroll School, he led efforts to incorporate such issues and ways of thinking in the MBA curriculum.

-Students must be in the class of 2014 or 2015 at Boston College.
+Students must be in sophomores or juniors at Boston College.
 Students will compete as a team of two where at least one member of the team must be in the Carroll School of Management.

 Prior to the competition, students will receive a case portraying an ethical dilemma happening in business.
-The students have two weeks to analyze the case and create a presentation outlining the ethical and financial dimensions of the case, as well as to develop a recommendation for the company.
+The students must analyze the case and create a presentation outlining the ethical and financial dimensions of the case, as well as to develop a recommendation for the company.
 The presentation will be 15 minutes and students will have access to a projector and laptop for a Powerpoint.
 Following the 15-minute presentation, judges will have 5 minutes to ask questions to the team.
-See below in the “Timeline” section for deadlines.

 Teams will be judge based on the depth of their analysis, the creativity of their recommendation, and the presentation delivery.